Enum Statement

 @Flags

 The construct with the modifier @Flags must have a related value with an integer data type.
 Each member without an initializer gets the value with the “least significant bit” not used at that point.
-Thus the first member has a default value of one, the second is 2, the third is 4, the fourth is 8, etc.
+Thus the initial member has a default value of one, the second is 2, the third is 4, the fourth is 8, etc.

 base_type is usually one of the primitive integer types: Int8, UInt8, Int16, UInt16, Int32, UInt32, Int64, UInt64, Int128, or UInt128.